-The Rhodes Trust is now accepting applications for 2018-2019 Rhodes Scholarships at the University of Oxford.
+The Rhodes Trust at the University of Oxford in the UK invites applications for the 2020/2021 Rhodes Scholarship for international students.
 The Rhodes Scholarships are postgraduate awards supporting outstanding all-round students at the University of Oxford, and providing transformative opportunities for exceptional individuals.

 Established in 1903 under the will of Cecil Rhodes, the Rhodes is the oldest and perhaps the most prestigious international graduate scholarship program in the world.
 A class of 83 Scholars is selected each year from Australia, Bermuda, Canada, Germany, Hong Kong, India, Jamaica & the Commonwealth Caribbean, Kenya, New Zealand, Pakistan, Southern Africa (including South Africa, Botswana, Lesotho, Malawi, Namibia and Swaziland), United States, Zambia and Zimbabwe.

 - The Rhodes Scholarship is for two years in the first instance.

 - The Rhodes Scholarship covers Oxford University (and College) fees as well as providing an annual stipend.